danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

   account, allowing apps a migration path away from social sign-in instead of requiring the adoption of Apple's SSO.

-- Allow apps to _require_ a real email address at sign-up, perhaps if they can justify it in the app review process, perhaps requiring the developer to provide a textual description of why that can be shown to the user.
+- Allow apps to _require_ a real email address at sign-up, if doing so can be shown to be a core requirement of the service they provide.

 - Provide apps an easy way to request a real email address, to "upgrade" from the Apple private email address, after account creation.

-These would address my concerns for whether Thread will be able to use "Sign in with Apple", and whether it will create a better user experience for our customers, instead of making Thread more difficult to use.
+These would address my concerns for whether Thread will be able to use "Sign in with Apple" and my concerns around the UX impact for our customers.
 However these are only _our_ issues, and I would urge Apple consider more of the nuances of the ecosystem before putting strict requirements on third party developers that could harm their businesses, and worsen user experience across iOS, the web, and all other platforms.

+[^1]:

+  It I'm not entirely familiar with the terms of service of our payment provider, so potentially they may not be as innocent as I make out, however I suspect they probably do not forward this on as selling customer data does not appear to be in their business model, could very well breach FCA regulations, and would likely violate GDPR.